speraltamontoya/influxdb-downsample/README.md

 # influxdb-downsample
-It is a python script for the automatic creation of retention policies and continuous queries..
+It is a python script for the automatic creation of retention policies and continuous queries.